matthewjz-lyonsk6/notes/README.md

 4. Stay organized: Use version control systems like Git to keep track of your code and make sure you always have a backup.
 Organize your project into well-structured directories and files, using good naming conventions.
 It will make it easier to navigate and maintain your Codebase.
 5. Learn from others: Read through other people' s code, understand how they approach problems, learn from their mistakes, their successes, the tools they use, etc. By doing this, it will not only improve our coding skills but also help us to become better problem solvers.
 6. Practice makes perfect: Keep practicing and improving your skills.
 The more you code the better you will become.
 Don't be afraid to make mistakes because they are an essential part of the learning process.
 From each mistake, we can learn something new.

+# 2024-01-31
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving higher priority to tasks that require more time and effort, you can ensure that you complete them on time.

+Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
+Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
+Set reminders and deadline for each task, so you don't forget anything important.
+ -- 214个词